shx-haah/Learner/MA32023/readme.md

 NOTE THAT: A MATLAB file named as *projectA_B_C.m* is the source code for *the C section of experiment B in Project-A*.

-This lecture experiments involves 5 projects focusing on:
+This lecture experiments involves 5 projects focused on:
 - Error analysis
 - Different methods of interpolation and different interpolate node picking
 - Multivariate interpolation